InfinityVM/InfinityVM/test/load-test/README.md

 1. `LoadtestSubmitJob`: Each user sends a `SubmitJob` request to the coprocessor for an offchain `MockConsumer` job, with a wait time of 1-3 secs between each job submission for a user.
 2. `LoadtestGetResult`: Starts by submitting an offchain `MockConsumer` job with nonce `1` and then each user keeps sending `GetResult` requests (no wait time between requests).
+3. `LoadtestIntensityTest`: Each user sends a `SubmitJob` request to the coprocessor for an offchain `IntensityTest` job, using a specified intensity level.
+The job submission includes a nonce and intensity parameters, with an option to wait for job completion.
+The intensity parameters are defined by the `INTENSITY_ITERATIONS` and `INTENSITY_WORK_PER_ITERATION` CLI vars.
 For each load test, Goose spawns multiple users, with a thread for each user.

 To run the load tests: